-Table 2: Control Register Definition (Continued)
+Table 2: Control Register Definition

 Control Register Bit Identifier Description CNTR2 BATTON BATTON is the 9V battery enable control bit.
 Whenever an execute command is sent, the battery enable bit should also be asserted.
-The Handspring can reduce power consumption by writing a "0" to the bit and disabling the battery power supply to the analog components.
-CNTR1 PRES1 It is the responsibility of the processor to assign the CNTR1 CNTR0 PRES0 and CNTR0 bits.
-CNTR1 and CNTR0, PRES1 and PRES0 control bits are set by the Handspring processor to alert the CPLD of the operating range of the pressure sensor.
-The definition of these bits is shown in Table 3.
+The Handspring can reduce power consumption by writing a '0' to the bit and disabling the battery power supply to the analog components.
+CNTR1 PRES1 It is the responsibility of the processor to assign the CNTR1 CNTR0 PRES0 a CNTRU bits.
+CNTR1 & CNTR0, PRES1 & PRES0 corbits are set by the Handspring processor to alert the CF of the operating range of the pressure sensor.
+The defin of these bits is shown in Table 3.